Playwright MCP should not be the next connector you add just because browser automation looks impressive.

 claude mcp get playwright

-If the server shows up there, do not keep reconfiguring it.
-Move to the first task.
-A lot of people waste time polishing config before they know whether the basic connection already works.
+If the server shows up there, stop editing config and move to the first browser task.
+A lot of wasted time comes from polishing setup before anyone has proved the connection actually works.

 Native Windows Needs A Different Command

-Anthropic's MCP docs include one important Windows note: local MCP servers that rely on npx should be wrapped with cmd /c on native Windows.
-Without that wrapper, Claude Code can hit Connection closed errors because Windows does not execute npx the same way Unix shells do.
+Anthropic's MCP docs include one Windows rule that matters immediately: local npx-based MCP servers should be wrapped with cmd /c on native Windows.
+Without that wrapper, Claude Code can hit Connection closed even when the package itself is fine.

 Playwright's docs do not spell out a separate Windows-specific Claude command, but combining Anthropic's Windows rule with the Playwright package gives the safer native Windows form: